ORelio/Spotlight-Downloader/README-En.txt

  FAQ
 =====

-Q: The lockscreen does not appear when I am logged on?
-R: Make sure the image is also selected in your personal lock screen settings.

 Q: How many images are downloaded when using default mode? (i.e. without using --single or --many)
 R: Default mode downloads a list of images returned by a single API call: currently 4.

 Q: Some images do not have a title or copyright in their metadata?
 R: Those fields are not provided for all images by the Spotlight API.

+Q: The lockscreen image does not appear when I am not logged on?
+R: System lockscreen can only be set on Enterprise and Education editions through group policy.
+R: If you have an Enterprise or Education version, make sure to run the lockscreen scripts as admin.

 Q: I do not want to have the image title inside my wallpaper or lockscreen.
 How to remove it?
 R: Edit the batch file you want to use and remove --embed-meta inside the corresponding command.